A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Real-Time Simulation Results

 \subsection{Irradiance Decouple Method}

 Next, we evaluate the accuracy of the irradiance decoupling method presented in Section III-C. The decoupling method is used to estimate how much of the measured $\Delta P$ at a given iteration corresponds to irradiance changes ($\Delta G$), which can be calculated by $V_{\mathrm{pv}} \left.\Delta I_{\mathrm{pv}}\right\rvert_{\Delta G}$ using (\ref{dPdG}).
 The FPPT frequency is set as 4 Hz.
 Figure \ref{Gdecouple} compares the calculated $\Delta P$ caused by $\Delta G$ in each iteration with its actual value while the system operates under $5\%$ parameter errors.
 Notice that the errors from the irradiance estimation do not directly affect the decoupling technique.
 That is because the decoupling method accounts only for the change in irradiance.
 The accuracy of the results confirms the assumption that $K_{\mathrm{ph}}$ can be considered constant in the subsequent step due to the small $\Delta G$ between iterations.
-It must be noticed that a low-pass filter should be applied to the estimated irradiance to avoid the propagation of estimation noise to the irradiance decoupling technique.
+It must be noticed that a low-pass filter is applied to the estimated irradiance and temperature values used by the irradiance decouple technique.
+Because the temperature update in the LM iteration is much slower than that in the irradiance decouple method, adding the filter can effectively prevent sudden changes caused by step changes in the LM iterations from propagating to the irradiance decoupling technique.
+Therefore, the impact of the last temperature update will not lead to changes in temperature between the last two iterations in the irradiance decouple technique.
+For the estimated temperature, a filter with bandwidth 1-10 times slower than the frequency of the LM updates provided good results.
+A good value for the filter utilized for the estimated irradiance can be found in \cite{marcos2011irradiance}.